akang05/Alvin-Kang-blog/index.md

 ## Design Examples
 DataTone demonstrates several interaction design features:

-- Dropdown menus for selecting ambiguous fields.
+- Dropdown menus for selecting ambiguous fields (e.g., “region” could mean state, country, or territory).
-- Icon selectors for choosing chart types (bar, line, scatter).
+- Icon selectors for choosing chart types (bar, line, scatter, pie charts).
 - Tooltips explaining the system’s reasoning.
+- Inline previews that update visualizations dynamically as users make selections.
+- Interactive ambiguity panels that display multiple interpretations side by side.
+- Smart defaults that suggest likely interpretations based on context or prior queries.
+- Undo and redo functions to allow experimentation with different visualization options.

+**Additional example queries:**
+- Query: “Show monthly sales trends for the top 5 products.”
+  - The system dynamically interprets “top 5 products” based on sales data and suggests a line chart for each product.
+- Query: “Compare total revenue and expenses by department.”
+  - The ambiguity between separate or combined visualizations is resolved through disambiguation widgets, allowing stacked bars, side-by-side bars, or line comparison charts.
+- Query: “Show customer acquisition by region and channel for the last year.”
+  - Multiple dimensions trigger clarification panels so users can select which dimension goes on the x-axis and which on color/shape.
+- Query: “Highlight the sales increase of new products over the last quarter.”
+  - DataTone may suggest a filtered line chart with annotations for new product sales trends.
+- Query: “Show profit margin for each store grouped by region.”
+  - Users can select whether to group data by region or display individual store margins using bar charts or scatterplots.

-These features provide concrete examples of **how interface design supports natural language understanding**.
+These examples illustrate how interface design supports natural language understanding and balances automation with user input.

 ---